clarity-h2020/csis/README.md

 ![csis.ait.ac.at](https://raw.githubusercontent.com/clarity-h2020/csis/master/images/csis.ait.ac.at.svg)

 For most service groups that are deployed at the production virtual server, separate development and production branches exist in the respective GitHub repository.
-The name of the branches are `dev` and `master` or `csis-dev.ait.ac` and `csis-dev.ait.ac`.
+The name of the branches are `dev` and `master` or `csis-dev.ait.ac.at` and `csis.ait.ac.at`.
 Refer to [docker-duplicity](https://github.com/clarity-h2020/docker-duplicity#backed-up-directories) and [map-component](https://github.com/clarity-h2020/map-component#map-component) for an example.

 ### hoster